Silent Hunter III

 “A fantastic u-boat simulator and a game that produces an eerie and extraordinarily tense atmosphere that really makes you wonder how submarine crews managed to keep sane back in the day.”

 “Well, you can upgrade your crew, weapons, and even your sub itself, then go on a mission.
-All of a sudden, you get spotted by a destroyer; you dive deep below 70 meters, then 100, then 150 and more.
+All of a sudden, you get spotted by a destroyer; then you dive deep below 70 meters, then 100, then 150 and more.
 Your sub starts to squeak and tighten, and the atmosphere gets heavy as the depth charges blow above, getting closer as the enemy pings you with radar.”

 “Sure, 2020 has better graphics and effects, but this game... the atmosphere like that cannot be bought.”